artemdorozhkin/ppm/README.md

 Currently, `ppm` supports a few commands:

-- `export`: Exports modules to project folder.
+- `export`: Exports modules to the project root folder.
 - `help`: Provides usage assistance and descriptions for commands.

 ## Contribution